wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-points-and-vectors.md

 We have introduced almost all we need to know to write the code that will transform points using matrices.
 However, even though translation is the easiest linear operator that can be applied to a point, we have yet to mention it often in the previous chapter.
 To get the translation working with the theory of matrix multiplication, we need to change the point structure, which might need to be clarified.

 As we mentioned in the last two chapters, a matrix-matrix multiplication can only work if the two matrices involved have a compatible size.
 That is, if they have the size m x p and p x n.
 Let's keep that in mind.
 Let's start with a 3x3 identity matrix.
 We know that a point multiplied by this matrix has its coordinates unchanged.
 Let's see what changes we need to bring to that matrix to handle translation.
 Translation on a point is nothing more than adding a number to each of its coordinates (these numbers can be positive or negative).
-For instance, if we want to move the point (1, 1, 1) to the coordinate (2, 3, 4), we need to add the values 1, 2, and 3, respectively, to each of the points x, y, and z coordinates.
+For instance, if we want to move the point (1, 1, 1) to the coordinate (2, 3, 4), we need to add the values 1, 2, and 3, respectively, to each of the point's x, y, and z coordinates.
 It is straightforward.
 Note that from now on, we will keep looking at points and vectors as a matrix of size 1x3.

 $$
 \begin{array}{l}